cdpadilla42/chrisdpadilla.com/_posts/diyanalytics.md

 The way I'm keeping it locked down, out of harms way from the world wide web, is through CORS.

 An incredible thorough look at CORS is available at [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
-For our purposes, we just need to know that this is how our API will whitelist _only_ our applications url when receiving requests.
+For our purposes, we just need to know that this is how our API will whitelist _only_ our application's url when receiving requests.

 Back to the `runMiddleware()` method!
 Here is the function declared in the same document: